twilio/twilio-go/twilio/rest/events/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a DeleteSubscribedEventParams struct
+Other parameters are passed through a pointer to a DeleteSubscribedEventParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

 ### Return type